HerbCleary/Unit3Sub2/Resubmission/Documentation/documentation.md

 # Portfolio

-I want my portfolio to showcase some of my strengths in IT, mainly creative things I have done either on the course or off it previously.
+I want my portfolio to showcase some of my strengths in IT.
+I'm not too good with the technical parts, like programming a website or even just handling a git hub account without breaking it somehow, so for my achievements that I can show in IT mainly creative things I have done either on the course or off it previously.
 The following is a list I created that

 - Mos specialist awards (Excel, Word, Powerpoint, Word/Excel Expert)
 - Examples of my photo editing work